21 Flat Belly Mistakes Men Make

 You're Too Obsessive

 If you can relax about your goal to have a flatter tummy, you could actually be better off.
 Yes, really!
 Anxiety produces extra cortisol, a hormone that encourages the body to store fat, particularly in the abdominal region.
 "Practice deep-breathing exercises. as they have been shown to help alleviate stress levels; every time you find yourself thinking too much about your gut, hit the 'pause' button in your mind each and take five deep-belly breaths, inhaling for five counts and exhaling for 10 counts," says Exude's Edward Jackowski, Ph.D. and the author of Escape Your Shape.
-Can't chill out?
-Then chomp on these 32 Foods That Turn Off the Stress Hormone That's Making You Fat.

 You Don't Get Enough Sleep